 Now that you have released this Evaluation Group, you will see that it is now highlighted in green and can be withheld again at any point.
 Your Reviewers in this group will now be able to see the Requested Information assigned to their group and perform their Evaluation on the parent project.

-When a Reviewer in an Evaluation Group that hasn't been released yet views their scorecard, they will be met with this notification:
+When a Reviewer in an unreleased Evaluation Group views their scorecard, they will see the Criteria greyed out:

-When a Reviewer in Evaluation Group 1 (the group that has been released) views submissions on their Project Details page, they will be able to open their scorecards and view the Vendors' submissions.
+When a Reviewer in a released Evaluation Group (in this example, that would be Group 1) views submissions on their project page, they will be able to click the Score button(s) and view vendors' submissions:

 Once your Reviewers are done the initial mandatory Evaluations, you can move onto evaluating the rest of your Project.